joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

     - These are the three ways to define them in the `.kamal/secrets` file.
       - First way is to create a `.env` file and load the keys using `direnv`
       - Second way is to read secrets via a command like `rails credentials:fetch kamal.registry_password`
-      - Third way is to use a third party tool like 1password and then fetch the keys using
+      - Third way is to use a third party tool like `1password` and then fetch the keys using `kamal secrets`
     - In the second way, we will need to be on the latest Rails which has support for commands like `credentials:fetch`
     - We will go with the first way for simplicity where we define an `.env` file in the root of our project.
     - After defining them in `.env`, we will need to have these keys such that are available as environment variables in the command line when we do `export $KAMAL_REGISTRY_PASSWORD`
-      - In order to do this, we will use a gem called `direnv` which loads environment variables from `.env` file to our command line.
+      - In order to do this, we will need a tool like [direnv](https://github.com/direnv/direnv/blob/master/docs/installation.md) which loads environment variables from `.env` file to our command line.
     - This is how the `.env` file should look like:

       ```bash